-TO THE WORKERS' COMPENSATION APPEAL TRIBUNAL (WCAT):

-Please be advised that (representative's name) is
+TO THE WORKERS' CO MPENSATION APPEAL TRIBUNAL (WCAT): Please be advised that (representative's name) is

-representing me and a number of my co-w decision of the Workers' Compensation Review Division, dated WorkSafeBC (Board), or the
+my co-workers in appeals before WCAT with respect to the ation Board, operating as WorkSafeBC (Board), or the Revies regarding

 (issues).

-By this authorization I consent to have my co-workers.
-I also authorize the release of and submissions, which is presented on my involved in these appeals. of all information, inclu ding evidence, documentation
+co-workers.
+I also authorize the re have my appeal dealt with in conjunction with those of mease of all information, including evidence, documentation and my behalf or obtained by WCAT, to the other parties involve

-I understand that once decisions are issue appeal on the Board files of all the par confidentiality of my personal information "Documentation Agreement", under which documentation with my name and personal I understand that WCAT will provide the Artilles of the other parties involved in these approach is the second rties involved in thes on, the representativ they will provide WC information blacked of mended Documents to e appeals.
-To maintain the re has signed the attached CAT with an extra copy of all out (the Amended Documents).
-In the Board to form part of the
+appeal on the Board files of a confidentiality of my personal "Documentation Agreement," undocumentation with my name and I understand that WCAT will provi are issued, WCAT places all documentation pertaining to the last the parties involved in these appeals.
+To maintain the information, the representative has signed the attached er which they will provide WCAT with an extra copy of a personal information blacked out (the Amended Documents de the Amended Documents to the Board to form part of the these appeals once the decisions are issued.

-NAME (please print) BOARD CLAIM NUM IBER
+NAME (please print) BOARD CLAIM NUMBER

 ADDRESS WCAT APPEAL NUMBER

 CITY PROVINCE POSTAL CODE

-SIGNATURE DATE -
+SIGNATURE DATE